Eku127/DualMap/README.md

 source /opt/ros/humble/setup.bash
 ```

-> DualMap’s navigation functionality and real-world integration are based on ROS 2.
-Installation is strongly recommended.
+> DualMap’s navigation functionality and real-world integration are based on ROS 2. **Installation is strongly recommended**.

 > **ROS1 noetic** is also supported, you can setup the ROS 1 in Ubuntu 22.04 by follow [this guide](resources/doc/ros_communication.md).

-### (Optional) Setup Habitat Data Collector
+### 5. (Optional) Setup Habitat Data Collector

 [Habitat Data Collector](https://github.com/Eku127/habitat-data-collector) is a tool built on top of the [Habitat-sim](https://github.com/facebookresearch/habitat-sim).
 It supports agent control, object manipulation, dataset and ROS2 bag recording, as well as navigation through external ROS2 topics.
 DualMap subscribes to live ROS2 topics from the collector for real-time mapping and language-guided querying, and publishes navigation trajectories for the agent to follow.